Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 * Added Passive Perception to the header info
 * Split out senses to multiple fields in the header info
 * Added Background to the header info
+* Redid alignment the 2nd row of header info items with the addition of senses.
+* Set Proficiency for monsters (See MM 8)
+* Removed save bonus to NPCs as they should simply use Proficiency.
+They should use Expertise if needed for skills

 **3rd April 2015**